One of our favourite brands, Hentsch Man has created a new, limited edition line of shirts, available now.

 Cast your mind back to London Collections: Men in June this year when the Hentsch Man presentation (one of the strongest of the season) featured lounging gauchos donning lightly coloured chinos, printed shirts and straw hats with cigarettes, beer and battered Converse.
 Whilst the brand has grown, the original values of good tailoring and price remain at the core.

 Shirting and print are very much the bread and better of Hentsch Man so a limited edition of shirts does not come as a great surprise.
 The mini collection is inspired by Japan and consists of four pieces, on which the prints and indigo colour are reminiscent of summer kimonos.

-The shirts have all been indigo dyed, block printed and created in 100% cotton which turns the Japanese kimono into a timeless Western shirt.
+The shirts have all been indigo dyed, block printed and created in 100% cotton which turns the Japanese kimono into a timeless Western shirt, look for more in the Cow Boy Hardware collection..
 The dark shades and casual fit make them a great autumn/ winter shirt.